 A. All sheep, including Wethers, shall have an official USDA premise ID tag.
+Sheep originating from other states must have official ID and ID must be individually listed on the accompanying CVI

 B. Be free of any signs of "sore mouth."